The lives of business bankruptcy clients are peopled with a less than obvious cast of creditors.

 But further discussion brought out the fact that he had some further, related exposure to the customers of his business.

-The homeowners on whose job the driver was working were the beneficiaries of an indemnity clause in the contract between client’s business and the homeowners.
+The homeowners on whose job the driver was working were the beneficiaries of an indemnity clause in the contract between client’s business and the homeowners and you can have a peek at this website to know more about this scheme.
 More BINGO’s.

 Another instance of entrepreneurial myopia stands out among my war stories.